CapuccinoFroth/PorEjemplo/README.md

 - Keep track of the number of tokens earned by each user
 - Enable the transfer of tokens from one user to another.
 This can also be used to give a tip, a thank you or a congratulation to a user.

 **Token:** The utility token for reward mechanism will be called ABC.
-The ABC token can then be redeemed/exchanged for XRP.
+The ABC token can then be redeemed/exchanged for SOL.
 The NFT Tokens can be created by content creators.
 These can be collected by the learner.

-**Wallet Integration:** The dApp will be initially integrated with XUMM as it supports XRP.
-As a phase 2 it will integrate with MetaMask, through the XRP Ledger EVM sidechain.
+**Wallet Integration:** The dApp will be initially integrated with Phantom as it supports SOL.
+As a phase 2 it will integrate with MetaMask.
 This integration will allow users to receive and transfer tokens.

 **Learning Content Management:** We will need to use/develop a content management system that will manage the learning content.
 The CMS should have the following features:
 - Create and manage courses